School Group Walks

 If you are unable to attend a reserved school walk, please contact the park at 650-879-2025 as soon as possible.
 This information is helpful for the guided walk operation.

 Tickets for all school group walks go on sale the first Saturday in October.
-Teachers are advised to book early, since School Group Walk reservations normally sell out by late morning on the first day of sales.
+Teachers are advised to book early, since School Group Walk reservations fill up fast by late morning on the first day of sales.

 School group walk tickets must be reserved by telephone.
 Each caller may purchase up to four group tickets.To reserve a school group guided walk contact ReserveCalifornia at 1-800-444-4445.